To learn how to optimally display your Klipfolio dashboard on a large screen, refer to the following steps:

-- Set up your chosen display configuration using either a dedicated PC or Chromecast.
+- Set up your chosen display configuration.

 - Switch to Full Screen (TV) mode.

-- Activate the browser’s Full Screen mode.
+- Activate the browser’s "Full Screen" mode.

 Trim content.
 Typically, due to viewer distance, it is not possible to see as much detail on a TV as on a desktop.
 Trim content that does not clearly add to the overall information being displayed.
 If necessary, create another dashboard, and, in full screen mode, adjust your settings to automatically cycle between dashboards.